Caring for Refugees and Immigrants as a Focus on the Family

 The term "criminal alien" fuels the perception that immigrants are stealing jobs from "real Americans."
 Although visas such as the H1-B currently require extensive proof that corporations must first recruit American workers and agree not to displace American workers, this viewpoint continues to be espoused by politicians.

-Two Republican senators recently unveiled a bill to slash legal immigration in half, reasoning that lowering the number of unskilled workers would somehow “improve the quality of American jobs.”
+Politicians repeatedly argue that lowering the number of unskilled workers will somehow "improve the quality of American jobs."
 But judging immigrants primarily on the basis of their economic utility or criminality fails to see them as God does, as His children and family.

 Many immigrants come to this country to reunite with family, and to work to support their family; cutting immigration violates the sanctity of family.